 This scenario assumes that the buildings on the Project Site would be replaced by the Proposed Action.
-Buildings that were part of the WTC were evaluated in 1989 as part of the Route 9A Project and were determined ineligible for S/NR-listing.
-The building at 130 Liberty Street had never been evaluated for eligibility.
-Since these buildings were not officially recognized historic resources, their replacement would not be considered an adverse effect.
+Buildings that were part of the WTC Site and 130 Liberty Street were not officially recognized historic resources.
+Thus, their demolition would not be considered an adverse effect.